suveshmoza/api/README.md

 - List All Zones:
 `GET /zones`

-## How the AQI is Calculated

-`[1]` The system fetches raw pollutant concentrations (PM2.5, PM10, NO2, SO2, CO, O3) in µg/m³ from the relevant provider.

-`[2]` While most pollutants remain in µg/m³, Carbon Monoxide (CO) is divided by 1000 to convert it to mg/m³, as required by the Indian AQI standard.

-`[3]` The standardized values are compared against the CPCB breakpoint tables loaded from aqi_breakpoints.json.
-Linear interpolation is used to calculate the sub-index for each pollutant.

-`[4]` The overall AQI is determined by the highest (worst) sub-index among the available pollutants.

 ## Development
 The project is designed to be data-driven.
 Adding a new town or district does not require changing Python code; you simply add a new entry to `zones.json`.
 Similarly, if government standards change, updating `aqi_breakpoints.json` will instantly update the calculation logic across the entire application.